Rory80Hz/rory80hz-git-cv/readme.md

 So in the early days what did I learn from games?

-That they are memory hogging nightmares that require you to bend things to your will.
+> That they are memory hogging nightmares that require you to bend things to your will.
+>
+> _Historic Rory, 1990s_

 Allow me to explain, in between my BBC Micro experiences things evolved and changed, via Spectrums, Amstrads and Commodore 64s.
 With those things you tended to stick in the tape (let grandad tell you about tapes some time) or disc (let grandad tell you about discs some time) waited for 17 hours, and, if you didn't find yourself having some sort of seizure thanks to the loading screens, you had a game you could play.

-Basic write protection to 'backup' these games was usually defeated with a dual tape deck, or strategically placed selotape, and early lessons were learned here about the value of genuine backups...when the amstrad decided to eat your tape, and the nearest option for a replacement was 30 miles away, and the internet was still the realm of R&D skunkworks and academia, not to mention crossing the border in the 1980s in Ireland to go to the one computer shop in the North East was not exactly good craic, having a replica was a necessity.
+Basic write protection to 'backup' these games was usually defeated with a dual tape deck, or strategically placed selotape, and early lessons were learned here about the value of genuine backups...when the Amstrad decided to eat your tape, and the nearest option for a replacement was 30 miles away, and the internet was still the realm of R&D skunkworks and academia, not to mention crossing the border in the 1980s in Ireland to go to the one computer shop in the North East was not exactly good craic, having a replica was a necessity.

 Anyway, more typing code verbatim happened with the Amstrads my mates owned, and the buzz you got from hours of effort that resulted in admitedly crap games appearing on screen was imeasurable, I miss that sufficiently that im going to do a course on game development over the next while, but really, for me, it illustrated the power of these whiring boxes, you could do anything with them!!!